HackVerse/blog/_posts/2020-12-17-behind-the-scenes.md

 _Adarsh Malapaka_: "I believe that HackVerse’20 was a success because we made no compromise on the technical side of the event, despite the inauguration ceremony and webinars eating into the hacking time.
 Secondly, we took good care of our participants with the SPoCs (Student Point of Contact) and the PR (Public Relations) team doing a fantastic job of being approachable, proactive and making the participants feel comfortable."

-_Polkampally Keerthanhackathonsyou give to a student applying for HackVerse?
+_Polkampally Keerthana_: "Teamwork, co-operation, delegating tasks, taking up responsibility, working hard, and not giving up at any point."

 _Akash_: "Hackathons are an excellent opportunity to meet brilliant and tech-savvy people from all walks of life; build your profile as a hacker, and create something extraordinary that will improve lives.
 Don't miss out on this opportunity."

-_Shreyas Shankar_: "My advice would be to have a good number of open source contributions, high-quality and legitimate projects, well-defined Readme's on Github, previous hackathon experience,s and a solid, innovative idea which appeals to the reviewer."
+_Shreyas Shankar_: "My advice would be to have a good number of open source contributions, high-quality and legitimate projects, well-defined Readme's on Github, previous hackathon experiences and a solid, innovative idea which appeals to the reviewer."

 _Polkampally Keerthana_: "Be genuine with your resume and the questions asked during the application."